19. März, 2020

 The specification creates two isolated subnets in Azure.
 The first subnet contains an Active Directory with a domain controller, two domain computers, and two domain users.
 The second subnet contains a dual homed host that serves a random vulnerable service which is accessible remotely.
-The specification file can be downloaded on GitHub.
+The can be downloaded on GitHub.

 Use the command

 create to create the infrastructure in Azure.
 AzureGenera0r starts processing the

 - Every machine gets its own public IP address.